bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: 'Turner, D. 2013.
 “On the Idea of Reconciliation in Contemporary Aboriginal Politics”.
-In the ' -
+In the' -
+    type: paragraph
+    content:
+      -
         type: text
         marks: